anaclumos/WWDC18/README.md

 Also, I tried to utilize useful markup grammars to emphasize, exemplify, and note specific details.
 I strongly recommend you to read through the markup reference by Apple.

     Written by Sunghyun Cho on April 21st, 2018.

+#### Added on Sep 2019
+Things have changed a lot.
+I do not agree with the above writing and the main essay.
+Especially for the main essay, it contains some insensitive expressions and ideas that I should have thought more carefully.
+However, for the sake of making this a `reference material` for other applicants, I will keep its intact form from the day that I applied.